minettekaum/text_to_speech/tutorial.md

 ## Project Structure

-The project consists of two main directories:
+Before taking a closer look at the project, it consists of two main directories:

 * **`backend/`:** Contains the FastAPI server and Dia model implementation.
 * **`frontend/`:** Contains the Svelte frontend application.